loudflow/loudflow-service/README.md

 (Services started, press enter to stop and go back to the console...)
 ```

-You can now invoke a lopudflow-service endpoint from any HTTP client, such as a browser or curl.
+You can now invoke a loudflow-service endpoint from any HTTP client, such as a browser or curl.
 See below for usage examples.

 <!-- USAGE EXAMPLES -->
 ## Usage